 IDVA will seek to provide professional technical educational opportunities to IDVA secondary students, either through their own individually developed educational program and/or in combination with other public educational entities (Idaho Public School Districts and/or other Idaho Public Charter Schools) in regional areas.
 IDVA recognizes the challenges in providing such educational opportunities in a solely virtual setting.
 While recognizing that some professional technical programs fit within a solely virtual setting, the school also recognizes that some programs will necessitate a hybrid of virtual education and hands on educational experiences while others may involve solely hands on educational format.
-For such reason, IDVA recognizes an exception to the traditional virtual educational model of IDVA for the possible provision of professional technical educational services.
+For such reason, IDVA for the possible provision of professional technical educational services.